rafa-rod/pytrendseries/README.md

 | 2008-05-21 |  52.51000 |  4.20000  |     0.92002 |               NaN |          NaN |
 ```

-The table show time underwater as NaN, it means that the timeseries still on downtrend.
+The table shows time underwater as NaN, it means that the timeseries still on downtrend.